The Potential of a TeV-Scale Muon-Ion Collider: Synergies with existing facilities in high energy and nuclear physics communities

 The muon collider is an attractive but yet unproven concept.
 The technology needs to be first demonstrated, and a staged approach is necessary to achieve the ultimate $\mu^+\mu^-$ collider at 10~TeV and beyond.
 While it is ideal to already identify a path toward the ultimate energy, realizing a muon collider in any form with a strong science program would be a significant step forward as a technology demonstrator and helps raise the priority of muon colliders in future planning processes for high energy physics (HEP) collider programs.
 The MuIC concept at BNL would serve as such a technology demonstrator, and it has the potential for the U.S. to take a leadership role in future novel TeV colliders.
 The science case of a high energy, high luminosity lepton-ion collider has already been well established with the EIC, so the MuIC can be considered as an upgrade to the EIC.
 Potential collaboration between HEP and Nuclear Physics (NP) communities (supported by different offices at funding agencies such as DOE and NSF) could make it more affordable to each community separately, and helps attract broader interests worldwide.
-Once the technology is demonstrated, a higher energy $\mu^+\mu^-$ collider could then be explored at the same site or at a new, more suitable site.
-The muon front-end system that is expected to be costly can even be transferred to another site if necessary and cost effective.
+Once the technology is demonstrated, a $\mu^+\mu^-$ collider at comparable energies could then be explored at the same site in a cost effective way, given strong physics motivations, or at a new site that is more suitable for much higher energies.
+Since the muon front-end system is expected to be costly, perhaps elements of it could be transferred to another site if necessary and cost effective.
 Similarly, the LHmuC concept will significantly broaden and enrich the CERN program during or beyond the HL-LHC.
 The LHC tunnel could also be a candidate for hosting a future 10~TeV $\mu^+\mu^-$ collider.